-The Valtix Gateway is deployed in a VNet to protect the outgoing traffic of the applications running inside the VNet.
+The Valtix Gateway is deployed in a VNet to protect the outgoing traffic.
+For Centralized model, the Gateway is deployed in the Service VNet.
 The Gateway acts as a Forward Proxy.
 For HTTP or TLS applications with SNI extension header, the Valtix Gateway can act as a Transparent Forward Proxy.
 The applications access the internet without any change on their side.
 Valtix intercepts the traffic and considers that as proxied traffic.
 It creates a new session to the internet.
 For TLS traffic and the certificate to be trusted by the client applications, a trusted root/intermediate certificate must be configured on Valtix and the root certificate installed on all the client application instances.

 To add a Gateway: